EnergyMashupLab/eml-cts/README.md

 We invite participation in an open source project to create Actors[<sup>1</sup>](#fn1) for edge-based self-optimization of power distribution systems.
-This project is named NIST-CTS-Agents because it is an implementation of an agent-based transactive energy market using the Common Transactive Services defined during the NIST Transactive Energy Challenge.
+This project is named EML-CTS because it is an implementation by The Energy Mashup Lab and others of an agent-based transactive energy market using the Common Transactive Services defined during the NIST Transactive Energy Challenge.